Communist Party of India: Involvement in independence struggle

 When Indian left-wing elements formed the Congress Socialist Party in 1934, the CPI branded it as social fascist.
 The League Against Gandhism, initially known as the Gandhi Boycott Committee, was a political organisation in Calcutta, founded by the underground Communist Party of India and others to launch militant anti-Imperialist activities.
 The group took the name League Against Gandhism in 1934.
 In connection with the change of policy of the Comintern toward popular front politics, the Indian communists changed their relation to the Indian National Congress.
-The communists joined the Congress Socialist Party, which worked as the left-wing of Congress.
+The communists joined the Congress Socialist Party, which worked as the left wing of Congress.
 Through joining CSP, the CPI accepted the CSP demand for a Constituent Assembly, which it had denounced two years before.
 The CPI however analysed that the demand for a Constituent Assembly would not be a substitute for soviets.

 In July 1937, a clandestine meeting was held at Calicut.
 Five persons were present at the meeting, P. Krishna Pillai, K. Damodaran, E. M. S. Namboodiripad, N. C. Sekhar and S.V.
 Ghate.
 The first four were members of the CSP in Kerala.
 The CPI in Kerala was formed on 31 December 1939 with the Pinarayi Conference.
 The latter, Ghate, was a CPI Central Committee member, who had arrived from Madras.
 Contacts between the CSP in Kerala and the CPI had begun in 1935, when P. Sundarayya (CC member of CPI, based in Madras at the time) met with E. M. S. Namboodiripad and Krishna Pillai.
 Sundarayya and Ghate visited Kerala at several times and met with the CSP leaders there.
 The contacts were facilitated through the national meetings of the Congress, CSP and All India Kisan Sabha.

-In 1936–1937, the co-operation between socialists and communists reached its peak.
+In 1936–1937, the cooperation between socialists and communists reached its peak.
 At the 2nd congress of the CSP, held in Meerut in January 1936, a thesis was adopted which declared that there was a need to build 'a united Indian Socialist Party based on Marxism-Leninism'.
 At the 3rd CSP congress, held in Faizpur, several communists were included into the CSP National Executive Committee.
 Two communists, E. M. S. Namboodiripad and Z. A. Ahmed, became All India joint secretaries of CSP.
 The CPI also had two other members inside the CSP executive.

-On the occasion of the 1940 Ramgarh Congress Conference, CPI released a declaration called Proletarian Path, which sought to use the weakened state of the British Empire in the time of war and gave a call for general strike, no-tax, no-rent policies and mobilising for an armed revolutionary uprising.
+On the occasion of the 1940 Ramgarh Congress Conference, CPI released a declaration called Proletarian Path.
+This declaration sought to use the weakened state of the British Empire in the time of war and gave a call for general strike, no-tax, no-rent policies and mobilising for an armed revolutionary uprising.
 The National Executive of the CSP assembled at Ramgarh took a decision that all communists were expelled from CSP.